COMPANY CULTURAL ACTIVITIES

 Resorttrust Ladies has featured in the LPGA tour since 1993.
 As we turn towards the 25th tournament this year, we wish to send our appreciation to all the local people and others involved for their help in making it a success.

-This year the Resorttrust Ladies was held at Grandee Naruto Golf Club 36 in Tokushima Prefecture.
+This year the Resorttrust Ladies was held at Grandee Hamanako Golf Club in Shizuoka Prefecture.

 Please click here to see scenes from the tournament

 Grandee Hamanako Golf Club

 Winner: Erika Hara

 - Green campaign

 - Since the third Resorttrust Ladies, held in 1995, a portion of the ticket sales and other revenues have been donated to promote “Coexistence with beautiful nature.”